-Invested in Arizona
+Investing in Arizona

 The largest component of your natural gas bill pays for Southwest Gas operating expenses.
-This includes the costs to provide safe and reliable service, as well as the recovery of the investment in the the Company's natural gas infrastructure in the State.
+This includes the costs to provide safe and reliable service, as well as the recovery of the investment in the Company's natural gas infrastructure in the State.

 Low Income Ratepayer Assistance (LIRA)